 Description

-DESCRIPTION: comprising a tall Corinthian column surmounted by a carved stone urn, on top of which is affixed a bronze dove facing out to sea with its wings extended.
-The column is set atop a large square plinth and the whole stands on a three-stepped base.
+The Felixstowe War Memorial, built in 1920, is a significant structure made of Portland stone, featuring a bronze sculpture of a dove and granite tablets.
+It consists of a tall Corinthian column topped with a carved stone urn, on which a bronze dove is affixed, facing out to sea with its wings extended.
+The column is placed on a large square plinth, which stands on a three-stepped base.

-Four reclining stone tablets of dark grey polished granite were subsequently set centrally against the steps on each side of the base.
-Each tablet is headed with the dates 1939–1945 and lists the names of the Second World War fallen in whitened incised lettering.
+Additionally, four reclining stone tablets made of dark grey polished granite were later placed centrally against the steps on each side of the base.
+Each tablet is marked with the dates 1939–1945 and lists the names of those who fell in the Second World War in whitened incised lettering.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.